Alibakhshov/Time-complexity-of-algorithms/README.md

 Here's a screenshot of the main window of the application:

 <img src="screenshot.png" alt="Screenshot" width="600"/>

-How to contribute
+## How to contribute
 If you want to contribute to this project, please follow these steps:

 Fork this repository
-Create a new branch for your feature or bug fix
+ 1. Create a new branch for your feature or bug fix
-Make your changes
+ 2. Make your changes
-Write tests for your changes
+ 3. Write tests for your changes
-Run the tests and make sure they pass
+ 4. Run the tests and make sure they pass
-Commit your changes and push to your forked repository Submit a pull request to this repository
+ 5. Commit your changes and push to your forked repository
-Thank you for your contributions!